yamaguchihiroto/CEG/README.md

 We show the demo in the jupyter notebook

 # Parameter
-n : number of nodes ¥n
+n : number of nodes

 m : number of edges

 k : number of communities

 core : list of the number of core-nodes for communities

 more details in our paper